DHRI-Curriculum/insights/pages/jupyter-notebooks.md

 # Short Introduction to Jupyter Notebooks

+In some of our workshops we use Jupyter Notebooks.
+Whether you want to test short code snippets or document your computational output and complement it with text and multimedia resources in a single document, Jupyter Notebooks is a great tool to use.
+Here are our short introduction to how to use Notebooks.

 ## What are Notebooks?

 Jupyter Notebooks is a form of "computational notebook" (sometimes called "Notebook Interfaces").
 They have existed for decades, and were created to let users to combine software code, computational output, explanatory text and multimedia resources in a single document.
 They became popular among researchers for allowing them to annotate procedue, data and findings, making it easier for them to later reproduce calculations with different data.

 Jupyter Notebooks have exploded in popularity in the past years, becoming by far the most used computational notebook.

 ## How to open a Jupyter notebook